Log Cabin Village

-The Log Cabin Village is a recreation of a 19th-century village that shows how life was in 19th-century Texas.
-The site features costumed actors and historic buildings.
-Log Cabin Village is devoted to the preservation of Texas history.
+The Log Cabin Village is a 19th-century living history museum that provides a glimpse into Texas life in the 1800s.
+The site features staff members dressed in 19th-century-style attire and historic buildings from north and central Texas.
+Log Cabin Village is dedicated to the preservation of 19th c. folk architecture and frontier lifeways.

 History

 The cabins in the village date to the middle of the 1800s.
 They were moved to the village from areas in Texas: and the cabins were restored.
 The land for the village was donated to the city of Fort Worth, Texas and the village began to admit guests in 1966.

-The site features a realistic blacksmith building, a schoolhouse, a gristmill etc. Costumed actors speak with visitors and demonstrate skills from the 19th century.
+The site features a realistic blacksmith building, a schoolhouse, a gristmill etc. Historical interpreters in 19th century style clothing speak with visitors and demonstrate skills from the 1800s.